Case fatality rate: Example calculation

 If 100 people in a community are diagnosed with the same disease, and 9 of them subsequently die from the effects of the disease, the CFR would be 9%.
 If some of the cases have not yet resolved (neither died nor fully recovered) at the time of analysis, a later analysis might take into account additional deaths and arrive at a higher estimate of the CFR, if the unresolved cases were included as recovered in the earlier analysis.
 Alternatively, it might later be established that a higher number of people were subclinically infected with the pathogen, resulting in an IFR below the CFR.

 A CFR may only be calculated from cases that have been resolved through either death or recovery.
 The preliminary CFR, for example, of a newly occurring disease with a high daily increase and long resolution time would be substantially lower than the final CFR, if unresolved cases were not excluded from the calculation, but added to the denominator only.

 Infection fatality rate

 Like the case fatality rate, the term infection fatality rate (IFR) also applies to infectious diseases, but represents the proportion of deaths among all infected individuals, including all asymptomatic and undiagnosed subjects.
 It is closely related to the CFR, but attempts to additionally account for inapparent infections among healthy people.
 The IFR differs from the CFR in that it aims to estimate the fatality rate in both sick and healthy infected: the detected disease (cases) and those with an undetected disease (asymptomatic and not tested group).
 Individuals who are infected, but show no symptoms, are said to have inapparent, silent or subclinical infections and may inadvertently infect others.
 By definition, the IFR cannot exceed the CFR, because the former adds asymptomatic cases to its denominator.

 Examples

-A half dozen examples will suggest the range of possible CFRs for diseases in the real world:
+Some examples will suggest the range of possible CFRs for diseases in the real world: